 3. Due to the limited number of spots within nursing, the selection process is highly competitive.
 If we are unable to offer you admission to nursing, would you be interested in attending TCU with your second choice major? *

 A BSN from TCU Nursing is an investment in your future, but you don’t have to make it alone.
-Find out what kind of assistance is available from the TCU Office of Financial Aid and nursing-specific scholarships.

 Academics, student life and everything in between.
 Find answers to applicants’ most frequently-asked questions here.